 Notice of the application is given to adjoining landowners and any other appropriate people and submissions are invited from them, usually within 21 days.
 The Registrar-General will then make a determination based on all the evidence (Real Property Act 1900, sections 135E and 135H).

-The Encroachment of Buildings Act 1922 regulates situations where a building is built across a boundary.
+In NSW, the Encroachment of Buildings Act 1922 regulates situations where a building is built across a boundary.
 It applies to a ‘substantial building of permanent character’ and includes walls, overhangs and any part of a building above or below ground that crosses a boundary.

 Where there is an encroachment, either owner can apply to the Land and Environment Court, under the Encroachment of Buildings Act 1922 for an order to: